Religion in South Korea: Protestantism

 Protestant missionaries entered Korea during the 1880s and, along with Catholic priests, converted a remarkable number of Koreans, this time with the support of the royal government which winked at Westernising forces in a period of deep internal crisis (due to the waning of centuries-long patronage from a then-weakened China).
-The lack of a national religious system compared to those of China and that of Japan (Korean Korean shamanism never developed to a high status of institutional and civic religion) gave a free hand to Christian churches.
+The lack of a national religious system compared to those of China and that of Japan (Korean shamanism never developed to a high status of institutional and civic religion) gave a free hand to Christian churches.
 Methodist and Presbyterian missionaries were especially successful.
 They established schools, universities, hospitals, and orphanages and played a significant role in the modernisation of the country.

-Anglican Church of Korea also is one of Protestant denominations.
+The Anglican Church of Korea is also a Protestant denomination.
 Unlike other Protestant denominations in Korea, it is influenced by Commonwealth realms such as Church of England, Scottish Episcopal Church, Anglican Church of Canada, Anglican Church of Australia, Anglican Church in Aotearoa, New Zealand and Polynesia rather than North American missionaries.
 They concentrate on harmonisation of Traditional Korean Architecture and European Architecture such as Ganghwa Anglican Church and usually invest on School and supporting minorities such as labourers and LGBT in Korea.